The kitchen floor is probably one of the largest surfaces in your home, so kitchen flooring ideas are always worth some thought and attention.

 You Can Choose a Cottage Look Tile

 Please keep it simple in small kitchens.
-You don’t need to use too many different tile sizes, colors, and finishes.
+You don’t need too many tile sizes, colors, and finishes.

-Less is definitely more when it comes to bold kitchen floors, so use patterns selectively.
-It loses its effect when there is too much of it or when other patterns are vying for attention.
+Less is more when it comes to bold kitchen floors, so use patterns selectively.
+It loses its effect when too much of it or other patterns are vying for attention.

 Try a classic diagonal checkerboard or a very clean, crisp geometry so that the eye can catch the defining principle of the pattern at a glance.